Maplemx/Agently/README.md

 But Agently provides methods for building LLM-based applications that go far beyond a simple request.
 Next step I will introduce how to use **Agent and Session** to manage your LLM requests and responses.
 Let's roll!

 ### <a id = "II">II.
-Agent Instance</a>
+Agent Instance and Session</a>

-**Agent instance is a very important concept** for Agently and other frames for LLM based applications.
-An agent instace is configurable of personality, action style, or even memories and status.
+Agent instance is a very important concept for Agently and other frames for LLM based applications. **An agent instace is configurable of personality, action style, or even memories and status.**

-An agent instance can create many sessions for dealing with different jobs ,chatting on different topics or chatting with different users, etc. Our interact with LLM is actually happening in a session.
+**An agent instance can create many sessions** for dealing with different jobs ,chatting on different topics or chatting with different users, etc. **Our interact with LLM is actually happening in a session.**

 Well, let's build a demo agent using Agently to deal with 2-round chat.